Le violoneux: Synopsis

 The scene is a village square in Brittany.

 Reinette asks Père Mathieu to help Pierre who is terrified as he has been conscripted in the army and can only get out of it if he pays 2,000 francs.
 His uncle has refused to help him with the money and sent him packing.
 Pierre is not happy when his sweetheart Reinette suggests approaching Mathieu, the village fiddler for he believes him to be a magician.
 Père Mathieu inherited the violin from his father along with the mysterious command to break the instrument in pieces if ever Mathieu is in an emergency, which he has yet to do.
 When Mathieu plays a song he bewitches Pierre; who when it is over runs off.
-Alone with Mathieu, Rienette threatens to run after Pierre and become a cantinière.
+Alone with Mathieu, Reinette threatens to run after Pierre and become a cantinière.

 Alone, Reinette embraces the old fiddle – the livelihood of her guardian.
 Pierre catches her doing this and angrily smashes the instrument.
 Among the broken pieces, it reveals its mystery: a letter, from Reinette’s father stating that Mathieu is the rightful owner of the castle of Kerdrel.
 Matthieu offers the money for Pierre to avoid conscription and marry Reinette and tears up the letter.
 Pierre offers to repair the violin, and Mathieu says he will remain a poor fiddler.